vladvroust/sonic_qlearning/README.md

  </p>

 One of my many experiment.
 Two things to take into account:
-- setting the random movements rate can prevent the algorithm to take the right movmeents at the right time: "I should jump but I am in random mode so I don't"
+- setting the random movements rate can prevent the algorithm to take the right movement at the right time: "I should jump but I am in random mode so I don't"
 -  local minimium: "I should advance by default" which could be overcome by not allowing the algorithm not to earn point for a set time

-I will be competing in future competition to try to overcome these limist.
+I will be competing in future competition to try to overcome these limits.

 ## Difficulties
 Tuning of the hyper-parameters with the time involved is the most difficult aspect I found in this particular challenge: